TheRealOrange/acidvis/README.md

 - Coefficients ordered as $k_n x^n + k_{n-1} x^{n-1} + \cdots + k_1 x + k_0$
 - Distinct roots with their multiplicities, in the case of repeated roots

-When you drag a root, the coefficients are recomputed by expanding from the factored form.
-When you drag a coefficient, the roots are found via the solver.
+When manipulating a root, the coefficients are recomputed by expanding from the factored form.
+When manipulating a coefficient, the roots are found via the solver.
 The colours on the screen are rendered using OpenCL if available, or CPU fallback if not available.

 ### root finding